TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

   assembly name (this is usually the file name "Rhetos.Utilities.dll” without the ".dll" extension).
-* Use full AssemblyQualifiedName for .NET framework types to avoid assembly loader issues, and shortened for custom types implemented in dlls that are placed in your Rhetos application folder.
+* Use full AssemblyQualifiedName for .NET framework types to avoid assembly loader issues, and shortened for custom types implemented in DLLs that are placed in your Rhetos application folder.
 * Troubleshooting:
   You can test if a correct string is provided, by checking the result of [Type.GetType](https://docs.microsoft.com/en-us/dotnet/api/system.type.gettype?view=netframework-4.8#System_Type_GetType_System_String_)